Inpatient & Residential Rehab

 Addictions Inpatient Rehab Centers Treat

-As previously mentioned, inpatient rehabilitation facilities treat all types of substance-related addiction.
+Inpatient rehabilitation facilities may have the ability to treat all types of substance-related addiction.
 Furthermore, some inpatient facilities specialize in only one addiction.
-This can mean that you receive the most up-to-date and evidence-based treatment to help kick your substance abuse problem.
+This can mean that you receive the most up-to-date and evidence-based treatment to help address your substance abuse problem.

 Substance abuse and addiction don’t develop in a vacuum.
 What this means is that many factors interplay to initiate and sustain addiction.
 These factors can include: 4